shayypy/guilded-webhook-proxy/README.md

 Prior to December 2023, Guilded had a native implementation of incoming GitHub webhook payloads.
 Unfortunately, this was removed along with some other webhook changes.
 This application brings it back as a drop-in replacement!

+For brevity, this application (guilded-webhook-proxy) will be referred to as "GWP" going forward.

 ## How to use

 Simply replace `media.guilded.gg` in your webhook URL with `guilded.shayy.workers.dev`.
 Keep the content type set to `application/json`.